max-ieremenko/ServiceModel.Grpc/README.md

 ### Client call (source code generation)

-A proxy for ICalculator service will be generated in the source code.
+A proxy for the ICalculator service will be generated in the source code.

 ```powershell
 PS> Install-Package ServiceModel.Grpc.DesignTime